clarknoah/ise-jinguu/README.md

 31. Utilize `ngClass` in DirectivesComponent
 32. Utilize `ngNonBindable` in DirectivesComponent
 33. `FormControlComponent:`
+32. Import `ReactiveFormsModule` into `app.module.ts`
 32. Import `FormsModule` into FormControlComponent
 33. Create single field ngForm in FormControlComponent
 33. `FormBuilderComponent:`
-35. Import `ReactiveFormsModule` into `app.module`, place into `imports` `@AppModule`
 36. Import `FormGroup, FormBuilder` into `FormBuilderComponent`
-37. Create form using FormBuilder that contains 4 different data types in `FormBuilderComponent`
-37. `CustomValidationComponent:`
-38. Import modules to do validation with `CustomValidationComponent`
 ```javascript
 import { FormBuilder, FormGroup, AbstractControl, Validators, FormControl } from '@angular/forms';
 ```
-39. Run form validation, field validation, and custom validation of field on `CustomValidationComponent`
+37. Create form using FormBuilder that contains 4 different data types in `FormBuilderComponent`
+38. `ValidationComponent`
+38. Create a form which implements general validation
+39. Createa a custom validator of a string
+39. Create a custom validator for a number
 40. `DependencyInjectionComponent:`
 41. Inject the three services and display values contained within them
 42. `ParamRoutingComponent`